 The Versatility of Honey Mustard Dressing

 Our protein-packed honey-mustard dressing recipe makes 6-8 sweet and savory servings (2-3 tablespoons per serving).
 In addition to elevating the taste and nutritional profile of practically any salad bowl or dish, it also makes a great marinade for fish and seafood, poultry and pasta preparations.
 We recommend transferring any leftover dressing to an airtight sealed container and then storing it in the fridge.
-It’ll last for up to 10 days.
+It’ll last for up to a week.

 SHOW US YOUR WORK